 ‘There’s no such thing as dark or light,’ Harry quipped.
 ‘There’s—’

 ‘I didn’t listen.’
-Harry threw every spell he knew at Voldemort and steeled himself.
+Harry threw every spell he knew at Voldemort and steeled himself, dragging up the cold little ball of hate in his breast.
 ‘There’s only intent.’

 ‘Perhaps,’ Voldemort murmured.
 ‘There was something to that prophecy after all.’

 ‘If you were anyone else, save that old fool Dumbledore, I would offer you a place within my inner circle, Harry.’
-Voldmemort gestured to the ring of Death Eaters reforming around them.
-Some, to Harry’s pride, sported scorched robes and small burns.
+Voldemort gestured to the ring of Death Eaters reforming around them.

 ‘I’m already within your inner circle.’
 Harry pointed at them all with the tip of his wand.